The UCT logo is used in two main ways – as the "Circular Logo" and as the "Horizontal Logo".

 When the logo is used against a black background, the crest is surrounded by a white border to clearly differentiate it from the background and the font is white.

-When our logo is placed against various coloured backgrounds, the font will need to be adjusted depending on the colour but the crest remains unchanged.
+When the logo is placed against various coloured backgrounds, the font will need to be adjusted depending on the colour but the crest remains unchanged.
 In most cases the font will stay blue on a light background or be changed to white on a darker background.

 An exception is made when the background colour has the same tonal values as the blue, making the font unreadable.
 An example of this is shown at the bottom – the font on the light grey (silver) background is changed to black.